 See Related: Best Paris Night Tours: See the City of Lights

-Best Budget Hotel in Saint Germain: Saint Germain Flat
+Best Budget Rental in Saint Germain: Saint Germain Flat

-Offering free wifi and stunning city views, this one-bedroom Saint Germain Flat is one of the best budget accommodations to stay in Saint Germain des Prés.
+This one-bedroom Saint Germain Flat offers free wifi and stunning city views and is one of the best budget accommodations I’ve found in Saint Germain des Prés.
 Equipped with a full kitchen, a spacious bathroom, and easy access to some of the city’s most popular attractions, this hotel is perfect for travelers looking for a comfortable and affordable place to rest their heads during their trip to Paris.

 Best Mid-Range Hotel in Saint Germain: Au Manoir Saint Germain